 You can do that by clicking on the "Edit" button from the "Campaign Type" card:

 In the pop-up that opens, select "Evergreen Campaign":

 Next, set up the countdown and the duration of the campaign, and then turn on the "Activate Lockdown" toggle:

-From the next drop-down, select "Incoming webhook" as your campaign trigger:
+From the next drop-down, select "3rd Party Event" as your campaign trigger:

 Once the webhook is received from this platform, the campaign will start running.

 Note: the API connection with Infusionsoft is not required at this moment; it can be set up at a later stage.

 After you select the autoresponder from the list, the webhook URL will be generated, and you will need this when you are creating the campaign in your Infusionsoft account:

 You can continue setting up the Display Options for the campaign and then proceed to the next step, which is setting up the "Lockdown Campaign" options.

 Click on "Edit" in the Lockdown Campaign card, in order to access the full list of options: